simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 ```
 And to finish the `motor` setup we run the `motor.init()` function.

-For full documentation of the setup and all configuration parameters please visit the <a href="motor_initialization"> BLDC motor docs</a>.
+For full documentation of the setup and all configuration parameters please visit the <a href="motors_config"> motor docs <i class="fa fa-external-link"></i></a>.

-## Step 3.<a href="motor_initialization#step-4-field-oriented-control-initialization" class="remove_dec"> FOC routine and real-time motion control</a>
+## Step 3.
+FOC routine and real-time motion control
-Once when we have initialized the position sensor and the BLDC motor, and before we can run the FOC algorithm we need to align the motor and sensor.
+Once when we have initialized the position sensor, driver and the motor, and before we can run the FOC algorithm we need to align the motor and sensor.
 This is done by calling `motor.initFOC()`.
-After this step we have a functional position sensor, we have configured BLDC motor and our FOC algorithm knows how to set the appropriate voltages based on position sensor measurements.
+After this step we have a functional position sensor, we have configured motor and our FOC algorithm knows how to set the appropriate voltages based on position sensor measurements.

 For the real-time routine of the FOC algorithm we need to add the `motor.loopFOC()` and `motor.move(target)` functions in the Arduino `loop()`.
 - `motor.loopFOC()`:  FOC algorithm execution - should be executed as fast as possible `> 1kHz`